Table of Contents[Hide][Show]

 The Junior Ranger Program is the go-to program for families to learn more about Joshua Tree National Park.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

-The Joshua Tree Junior Ranger badge requires attending at ranger program.
+The Joshua Tree Junior Ranger badge requires attending a ranger program.
 Visit an exhibit in the visitor center and have a ranger sign off on the booklet, if ranger programs aren’t offered during your visit.
+Keep a look out for animals during your visit, like the desert tortoise.

 Camping and Lodging in Joshua Tree